krk2183/TaskLinex/README.md

 ## ☕ Platform designed for your team

-**TaskLinex** is a focus-first productivity system designed to reduce cognitive overload by surfacing only what matters now and what comes next.
+**TaskLinex** is a focus-first productivity system that eliminates cognitive overload by surfacing only what matters now.
+By prioritizing team-centric communication, we slash meeting times and reclaim your peak performance.
-By putting teams first, Tasklinex reimagines communications and reduces time wasted on meetings.

 It is not a notes app, a document wiki, or a workspace clone.
 It is a tool for **execution**.